Introducing Grid WAR: Rethinking WAR for Starting Pitchers: Defining Grid for starting pitchers

-To compute a wins \textit{above replacement} metric, we need to compare a starting pitcher's context-neutral win contribution to that of a potential replacement-level pitcher.
-Thus we define a constant $w_{rep}$ which denotes the context-neutral probability a team wins a game with a replacement-level starting pitcher, assuming both teams have a league-average offense and league-average fielding.
-We expect $w_{rep} < 0.5$ since replacement-level pitchers are worse than league-average pitchers.
-Further, both Baseball Reference and FanGraphs assume that a team consisting entirely of replacement-level players should end the season with a 0.294 win percentage, or equivalently, 47.7 wins in 162 games \citep{unifying_rep_lvl}.
-Hence we expect $w_{rep} > 0.294$, as $w_{rep}$ represents a team of average players with a replacement-level starting pitcher.
+To estimate wins \textit{above replacement}, we need to compare a starting pitcher's context-neutral win contribution to that of a potential replacement-level pitcher.
+Thus we estimate a constant $\wrep$ which represents the context-neutral probability a team wins a game with a replacement-level starting pitcher, assuming both teams have a league-average offense and league-average fielding. \citet{ReplacementLevel} defines \textit{replacement-level} as the ``level of production you could get from a player that would cost you nothing but the league minimum salary to acquire.''
+We could estimate $\wrep$ in a given season by averaging the context neutral win probability at the point when the starter exits the game across all games featuring a replacement-level starting pitcher.
+To facilitate fair comparison of Grid $\WAR$ to FanGraphs $\WAR$, we instead estimate $\wrep$ so as to match FanGraphs' definition of replacement-level.
+In particular, we choose $\wrep = 0.428$ so that the sum of $\GWAR$ across all starting pitchers from 2010 to 2019 equals the sum of $\FWARr$.

-It is difficult to estimate $w_{rep}$ because it is difficult to compile a list of replacement-level pitchers.
-According to \citet{ReplacementLevel}, \textit{replacement-level} is the ``level of production you could get from a player that would cost you nothing but the league minimum salary to acquire.''
-Since we are not members of an MLB front office, this level of production is difficult to estimate.
-Ultimately, the value of $w_{rep}$ doesn't matter too much because we rescale all pitcher's \textit{Grid WAR} to sum to a fixed amount, to compare our results to those of Baseball Reference and FanGraphs.
-So, as a compromise to the constraints $w_{rep} > 0.294$ and $w_{rep} < 0.5$, noting that $w_{rep}$ should be closer to $0.5$ than $0.294$, we arbitrarily set $w_{rep} = 0.41$.

-\subsection{Estimating the Park Effects $\alpha$}
+\subsection{Estimating the park effects $\alpha$}

-Finally, we estimate the park effect $\alpha$ of each ballpark, which represents the expected runs scored in one inning at that park above that of an average park, if an average offense faces an average defense.
-To do so, we take all innings from 2017 to 2019 and fit a ridge regression with $\lambda = 0.25$, treating each park, team-offensive-season, and team-defensive-season as fixed effects.
-We plot these park effects in Figure \ref{fig:final_parkFx}.
-We use ridge regression, as opposed to ordinary least squares or existing park effects from ESPN, FanGraphs, or Baseball Reference, because, as discussed in the Appendix Section \ref{sec:park_effects}, it performs the best in two simulation studies and has the best out-of-sample predictive performance on observed data.
+Finally, we estimate the park effect $\alpha$ of each ballpark, which measures the expected runs scored in one half-inning at that park above that of an average park, if an average offense faces an average defense.
+To compute the park effects for 2019, we take all half-innings from 2017 to 2019 and fit a ridge regression, using cross validation to tune the ridge hyperparameter, where the outcome is runs scored during the half-inning and the covariates are fixed effects for each park, team-offensive-season, and team-defensive-season.
+We compute similar three-year park effects for other seasons.
+We visualize the 2019 park effects in Figure \ref{fig:final_parkFx}.
+We use ridge regression, as opposed to ordinary least squares or existing park effects from ESPN, FanGraphs, or Baseball Reference, because, as detailed in Appendix~\ref{sec:park_effects}, it performs the best in two simulation studies and has the best out-of-sample predictive performance on observed data.